 isaster preparedness is vital.
 I studied architecture.
-Architectural students in California, for example, always had hurricane construction in their curriculum and on their licensing examination.
-Now, the entire country has it because over time; the causes of disasters are not as isolated as once thought.
+Architecture students in California, for example, always had hurricane construction in their curriculum and on their licensing examination.
+Now, the entire country has it because over time the causes of disasters are not as isolated as once thought.
 It was well known that California had a high amount tectonic activity.
-Well, a fault was found running along 14th Street in Manhattan.
+Well, a fault was found running along 14th Street in Manhattan, New York City.

 More disasters occurred and many developments have been destroyed.
 I lived in the British Virgin Islands for almost twenty years.
 I saw the results of hurricanes from destroyed structures to marine vessels landing several feet in on rocky shores.